kjredsox/k12-sso/README.md

 ### Prerequisites
 * Local Server runing PHP
 * Abbiltiy to clone or download code from github
-* Ability to creat SSO in onProducts
+* Ability to create SSO in onProducts

 ### Anatomy of provided JWT
 Properties | Description